No ratings yet

 Variations/ Adaptations

-Make it Vegan: Skip the butter and creme fraiche and instead use olive oil and a vegan cream cheese.
+• Make it vegan: Skip the butter and creme fraiche and instead use olive oil and a vegan cream cheese in the potato and leek soup.

-Sub the Chicken Stock: If you want, you can use vegetable stock in this recipe.
+• Sub the chicken stock: If you want, you can use vegetable stock in your leek and potato soup.

-Gluten Free: You can make sure this is a gluten free meal by double checking that the stock or broth you use is gluten free.
-Everything else in this recipe is already gluten free.
+• Gluten free: You can make sure this is a gluten free meal by double checking that the stock or broth you use is gluten free.
+Everything else in this potato and leek soup recipe is already gluten free.
+For something a bit heavier, you can give this Creamy Rice with Garlic & Parmesan a try.

 How to make Leek and Potato Soup